slave-blocker/voider/README.md

 sudo su

-python3 mgmt.py 1
+python3 mgmt.py

-(there is still a bug on running python3 mgmt.py as root. run "#python3 mgmt.py" 1 and "#python3 mgmt.py" 2 until it returns no exceptions)
+(there are still bugs on running python3 mgmt.py as root. run "#python3 mgmt.py" 1 and "#python3 mgmt.py" 2 until it returns no exceptions)

 **How to use** :